-In a private placement concurrent with the initial public offering of the SPAC the Company sponsors, SAC I sold warrants to Sculptor Acquisition Sponsor I, LLC, a subsidiary of the Company, for total gross proceeds of \$11.2 million.
-Prior to the completion of a business combination, Sculptor Acquisition Sponsor I, LLC owns the majority of the Class B ordinary shares outstanding of SAC I, and consolidates SAC I under the voting interest model, and therefore the private placement warrants and Class B ordinary shares held by the Company are eliminated upon consolidation.
+The SPAC did not consummate an initial business combination within the time period required by its charter.
+As a result, in second quarter of 2023, the SPAC redeemed all of its outstanding public shares for cash and the private placement and public warrants have become worthless.
+The SPAC's dissolution is in progress.
+In a private placement concurrent with the initial public offering of the SPAC the Company sponsored, SAC I sold warrants to Sculptor Acquisition Sponsor I, LLC, a subsidiary of the Company, for total gross proceeds of \$11.2 million.
+Sculptor Acquisition Sponsor I, LLC owned the majority of the Class B ordinary shares outstanding of SAC I, and consolidated SAC I under the voting interest model prior to its liquidation, and therefore the private placement warrants and Class B ordinary shares held by the Company were eliminated upon consolidation.
 Refer to Note 2 in the Company's Annual Report for additional details on the SPAC.